voxpupuli/puppet-cassandra/README.md

 the defaults will allow any Debian Apt or Red Hat Yum repository to be configured.

-#### Parameters
+#### Attributes

 ##### `descr`
-On the Red Hat family, this is passed as the `descr` parameter to a `yumrepo` resource.
-On the Debian family, it is passed as the `comment` parameter to an `apt::source` resource.
+On the Red Hat family, this is passed as the `descr` attribute to a `yumrepo` resource.
+On the Debian family, it is passed as the `comment` attribute to an `apt::source` resource.
 Default value 'DataStax Repo for Apache Cassandra'

 ##### `key_id`
-On the Debian family, this is passed as the `id` parameter to an `apt::key` resource.
+On the Debian family, this is passed as the `id` attribute to an `apt::key` resource.
 On the Red Hat family, it is ignored.
 Default value '7E41C00F85BFC1706C4FFFB3350200F2B999A372'

 ##### `key_url`
-On the Debian family, this is passed as the `source` parameter to an `apt::key` resource.
+On the Debian family, this is passed as the `source` attribute to an `apt::key` resource.
 On the Red Hat family, it is ignored.
 Default value 'http://debian.datastax.com/debian/repo_key'